Navinfri/JapenseMobileApi/README.md

  - ## Fronted Module

    1  .
 Done With the Teacher Module (All Operation.)
+   2   .
+Done With the Courses Module (All Operation.)